About

 Additionally, cider entries must fit within one of the following subcategories:

-- Unadulterated Ciders: Ciders made to showcase everything the apple can do when fermented, without the addition of prominent flavoring agents.
-Chaptalized ciders can be included here, but those made with sugars that have a significant impact on flavor should be entered into the Spiced & Hopped category.
+- Cider: Ciders made to showcase everything the apple can do when fermented, without the addition of prominent flavoring agents.
+Chaptalized ciders can be included here, but those made with sugars that have a significant impact on flavor such as maple syrup or honey should be entered into the Fruited or Botanicals category.
+Apple-based drinks with added pear should be entered into the Fruited or Botanicals category.

-- Unadulterated Perry: Perries made to showcase everything the pear can do when fermented, without the addition of prominent flavoring agents.
-Apple-based ciders with added pear should be entered into the Fruited category.
+- Perry: Perries made to showcase everything the pear can do when fermented, without the addition of prominent flavoring agents.
+Pear-based drinks with added apple should be entered into the Fruited or Botanicals category.

 - Wood-Aged: Ciders and perries aged or fermented in barrels or on wood to take on significant barrel/wood character or the flavor of the barrel’s previous contents as a key flavor component.
 Please specify the barrel/wood type with your submission.

-- Fruited: Ciders and perries made with added non-apple/pear fruits.
-Apple-based ciders with added pear and pear-based drinks with added apples should also be entered here.
+- Fruits or Botanicals – Post-fermentation Additions: Ciders and perries made with added non-apple/pear fruits, spices, hops, and/or other botanicals or sugars with significant flavor contributions (such as maple syrup or honey) that have been added post-fermentation.
+Apple-based drinks with added pear and pear-based drinks with added apples should also be entered here.

-- Spiced, Hopped & Other Flavored: Ciders and perries made with spices, hops, herbs, or sugars with significant flavor contributions (such as maple syrup or honey).
+- Fruits or Botanicals – Co-fermentations: Ciders and perries made with non-apple/pear fruits, spices, hops, and/or other botanicals or sugars with significant flavor contributions (such as maple syrup or honey) that were added pre-fermentation so that all are fermented together.

-- Fortified & Ice Ciders: Ciders and perries fortified with spirits, pommeaus, and ice ciders.
+- Fortified & Ice Ciders: Ciders and perries fortified with spirits, mistelles, vermouths, and ice ciders.